makerdao/mcd-docs-content/smart-contract-modules/dai-module/dai-detailed-documentation.md

 ## 4. Gotchas (Potential Source of User Error)

 Unlimited allowance is a relatively uncommon practice (though becoming more common).
 This could be something used to trick a user by a malicious contract into giving access to all their DAI.
 This is concerning in upgradeable contracts where the contract may appear innocent until upgraded to a malicious contract.

-Note that the permit() function does not allow specification of a numeric allowance.
+Note that the permit() function does not follow the [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) standard and allow specification of a numeric allowance because the code was written before EIP-2612 was published.

 DAI is also susceptible to the known [ERC20 race condition](https://github.com/0xProject/0x-monorepo/issues/850), but should not normally be an issue with unlimited approval.
 We recommend any users using the `approval` for a specific amount be aware of this particular issue and use caution when authorizing other contracts to perform transfers on their behalf.